NodeBE4/opinion/_posts/2023-01-23-cnmediaproject.md

 ### 3: [2023-01-26 03:12:50+08:00 推文](https://twitter.com/Lingling_Wei/status/1618326041659068417)

 RT Lingling Wei 魏玲灵<br>“Don’t let us disappear like this.”
 A group of female friends, mostly in their mid-20s, joined a protest in Beijing.
 Then, the detentions started.
-An inspiring account on what courage looks like, by @shenlulushen  @QiLiyan  https://www.wsj.com/articles/in-china-young-women-become-accidental-symbols-of-defiance-11674667983?st=llw83oe60nirg35 via @WSJ
+An inspiring account on what courage looks like, by @shenlulushen  @QiLiyan <a href="https://www.wsj.com/articles/in-china-young-women-become-accidental-symbols-of-defiance-11674667983?st=llw83oe60nirg35" target="_blank" rel="noopener noreferrer">https://www.wsj.com/articles/in-china-young-women-become-accidental-symbols-of-defiance-11674667983?st=llw83oe60nirg35</a>